nojhan/colout/README.md

 `Random` will color each matching pattern with a random color among the 255 available in the ANSI table. `random` will do the same in 8 colors mode.

-`scale` (8 colors) and `Scale` (36 colors) will parse the matching text as a decimal number and apply the rainbow colormap according to its position on the scale defined by the `-l` option (see below, "0,100" by default).
+`scale` (8 colors) and `Scale` (36 colors) will parse the numbers characters in the matching text as a decimal number and apply the rainbow colormap according to its position on the scale defined by the `-l` option (see below, "0,100" by default).

+Before interpreting the matched string as a number, colout will remove any character not supposed to be used to write down numbers.
+This permits to apply this special color on a large group, while interpreting only its numerical part.

 If the python-pygments library is installed, you can use the name of a syntax-coloring "lexer" as a color (for example: "Cpp", "ruby", "xml+django", etc.).